Tourist Attractions and Best Things to do in Kanazawa, Japan

 Try out local cuisine at Yamasan Sushi

-Yamasan Sushi is well known for their seafood bowls which comprise of 18 kinds of fish on top.
+Yamasan Sushi is well known for its seafood bowls which comprise of 18 kinds of fish on top.
 On the rice, there is herring roe, eel, crab, scallop, tuna, shellfish, squid, shrimps, crab legs, Tai, salmon, yellowtail, and octopus and always crowded with customers in the queue waiting to eat this delicious cuisine.
 This is a mind-blowing rice bowl that you can boldly enjoy fresh and top quality seafood.

 Explore Ninja Temple

 Myoryuji is widely known as Ninja Temple although it has no relation to ninjas it is associated with them mysteriously.
-You will have to reserve a place in this temple before you can be allowed to tour it with a guide taking your around as they explain everything to you in detail as they show you around.
+You will have to reserve a place in this temple before you can be allowed to tour it with a guide taking you around as they explain everything to you in detail as they show you around.
 The temple houses trap staircases, concealed stairs, labyrinth stairs, lookout areas, the traps, trick offering box, and many more and you will be surprised at the traps and the interior design makes it look like there were used by ninjas.
 You cannot take pictures while on tour here.

 Visit Akadama Honten